Introduction

 R is a free software for statistical analysis that creates also graphics from the gathered data.

-The Open Data Hub Team has developed and made available bzar, an R package that can be used to access BZ Analytics data (see also How to Access Analytics Data in the Mobility Domain) and process them using all the R capabilities.
+The Open Data Hub Team has developed and made available bzar, an R package that can be used to access BZ Analytics data and process them using all the R capabilities.
 Download and installation instructions, along with example usage can be found on the bzar repository.

 API